PouriaAsadi1/Kubernetes_BigDataAnalytics/README.md

   - Analysis of each experiment with charts, explanations, and takeaways are in reports/.

-## Expected Outcomes

-- A clear, reproducible demonstration of Kubernetes scaling, scheduling, and self-healing behaviors.
-- Insights into how resource requests/limits and cluster size affect scheduling and performance.
-- A set of experiment artifacts (manifests, scripts, dashboards) that can be reused for future learning or projects.

 ## References

 - Kubernetes official documentation: https://kubernetes.io
 - kubeadm guides, CNI plugin docs (Calico/Weave), Prometheus & Grafana docs.
-- Research and articles about container orchestration and distributed systems (see docs/references.md).

 ---

-If additional details are needed (detailed setup commands, cloud-specific variants, or assistance preparing VM images and automation scripts), the team can expand the infra/ and docs/ folders and add step-by-step walkthroughs.# Kubernetes_BigDataAnalytics